me-box/platform-sdk/docs/developers.md

 23. [vi|vim|emacs|<editor of your choice> config.js

-24. Update config parameters to suit your installation and with the github credentials created in the previous step
+24. Update config parameters to suit your installation and with the github ClientID, ClientSecret and  Authorization callback URL from the previous step

-25.
+25. Compile and run! - cd ~/databox/iot.red/node-red-react-editor && run build

+26. cd ~/databox/iot.red/red-server && npm run watch